 After Siri has responded to your first instruction you can give additional instructions to Siri without the "Hey Siri" prefix so long as you don't wait too long.
 You can even interrupt Siri with a new command.
 This feature may not be available on all iPhone or iPad models and can sometimes be a little unreliable.

 As an alternative to speaking "Hey Siri" to activate Siri, Siri may be activated using a button press on all iPhones and iPads.
+This will be available if turned on at Settings / Apple Intelligence & Siri / Talk & Type to Siri or Talk to Siri / Press x Button for Siri where x will be one of home, side or top.
 If your device has a home button, then that is the one to use.
-If your device has no home button then use the Side button on iPhones or the top button on iPads.
+If your device has no home button then use the side button on iPhones or the top button on iPads.
 For brevity, I'll just refer to this as "the button".
 To activate Siri, hold down the button until you hear a sound or feel a haptic vibration and then release the button and speak your instruction and wait until Siri responds.
 If Siri requests more information be sure to wait for it to finish speaking and play its sound and buzz before answering.

 Dismiss Siri with a brief button click.